WebOrigami/docs/src/eg/intro.md

 Server running at http://localhost:5000
 ```

+This effectively lets `eg` work as a static file server.

-Or, as a shorthand, you can omit the `.`.
-If you don't specify a graph to serve, then `serve` serves up the current folder.
+As a shorthand, you can omit the period (`.`).
+If you don't specify a graph to serve, `serve` serves up the current folder.

 ```console
 $ eg serve
 Server running at http://localhost:5000
 ```

-This effectively lets `eg` work as a static file server.

 ## Transform data into something presentable with a template